The mission is simple...

-Double your customers in the next 12 months.
-No ifs or buts.
+Double your income in the next 12 months.

-On our call, we established that in order for you to feel this arrangement was successful, you’d need to double your customers in the next 12 months.
+In our call, we established that in order for you to feel this arrangement was successful, you’d need to double your income in the next 12 months.

 You currently have 60 customers with an average spend of £2,000 per year, totalling £120,000 p/a.

-So the mission is get you to £240,000 total revenue in the next 12 months.
+So the mission is to get you to £240,000 total revenue in the next 12 months.

 How are we going to do it?
 Keep reading.

-On our call, we created a timeline of activities which we both agreed would bring us to our goal of 60 new customers within a 12 month period.
+On our call, we created a timeline of activities which we both agreed would bring us to our goal of £240,000 within a 12 month period.

 Leveraging Existing Marketing Activities